graphic

 A Kiss In The Dark

-In November 2001, some newsgroups reported that the devoted Marxonian Robert Moulton has discovered a previously unnoticed 1925 film appearance by Zeppo!
+In November 2001, Marxonian Robert Moulton discovered a previously unnoticed 1925 film appearance by Zeppo.
 Robert was perusing www.newspaperarchive.com when he discovered a 1925 notice in an Ohio newspaper for a Paramount film called A Kiss in the Dark.
-Deep in the cast listing is a credit for "...Herbert Marx, one of the Marx brothers in the 'I'll Say She Is' company".
+Deep in the cast listing was a credit for "...Herbert Marx, one of the Marx brothers in the 'I'll Say She Is' company" (below).

-A Kiss in the Dark was released on 6 April 6 1925, three months after Harpo's Too Many Kisses, and stars Adolphe Menjou, Aileen Pringle, Lillian Rich, Kenneth MacKenna and Ann Pennington.
-It was shot on Paramount Studios in New York and directed by Frank Tuttle.
-Zeppo is not listed in the cast in the 1921-1930 AFI Catalogue, so his presence is a mystery.
+A Kiss in the Dark was released on 6 April 1925, three months after Harpo's Too Many Kisses, and stars Adolphe Menjou, Aileen Pringle, Lillian Rich, Kenneth MacKenna and Ann Pennington.
+It was shot at Paramount Studios in New York and directed by Frank Tuttle, but Zeppo was not listed in the cast in the 1921-1930 AFI Catalogue.
 Another expert on early films, Robert Farr, went to the Library of Congress to look for some confirmation, but Zeppo was not mentioned in reviews by The New York Times, Variety, Moving Picture World, Motion Picture News and Harrison's Reports.
-Farr finally found a pressbook for A Kiss in the Dark in Paramount's copyright deposit.
-Zeppo was not in the official cast list, but one of a number of Broadway guest stars that included Kitty Kelley of "Miss Jane McKane" and Eden Brand of "The Firebrand".
+Farr finally found a pressbook for A Kiss in the Dark in Paramount's copyright deposit (left).
+Zeppo was not in the official cast list, but as one of a number of Broadway guest stars that included Kitty Kelley of "Miss Jane McKane" and Eden Brand of "The Firebrand".
 The piece doesn't say which role Zeppo was cast in, but as the character played by Lillian Rich is described as having "eyes for every personable chap who crosses her path", there seem to be a plausible role for Zeppo.